 Using public transport as an alternative to driving has many advantages, including easier travel around congested town centres, plus potential health and money-saving benefits.
 Learn more about planning your journey.

-Due to the scale of these impacts and the great potential benefits, EST believes that the profile of grey fleet needs to remain high.
-Energy Saving Trust, with support from Enterprise Rent-A-Car, recently formed the Government Fleet Innovators Group (GFIG).
-GFIG consists of fleet managers and decision-makers from public sector organisations that are looking to take a lead on promoting best practice to the broader public sector.
-This group will meet to discuss and formalise best practice when dealing with grey fleet, with an aim to sharing learnings more broadly on this site.
+Due to the scale of these impacts and the potential benefits, grey fleet should be a top priority for fleet managers.
+Energy Saving Trust, with support from Enterprise Rent-A-Car, facilitates the Government Fleet Innovators Group (GFIG) bringing together public sector fleet managers and decision-makers.
+This group will discuss and formalise best practice when dealing with grey fleet, with an aim to sharing learnings more broadly.

 Get in touch for a grey fleet review and advice on how to run your fleet efficiently.Speak to us